What is it?

 After the injection, you will be moved into the recovery area, where you will be monitored for 15-20 minutes by a RN.
 If you received IV sedation, you will need to stay for at least 1 hour to be monitored.
 You may experience temporary numbness or weakness in the legs, which is why you must have a driver.
 This should subside in 30-40 minutes.

 We recommend that you take it easy for the remainder of the day.
 You may resume normal activities the next day.
-You may experience tenderness or aggravated symptoms for several days after the injection.
-You may use ice packs to help with this pain.
+You may experience tenderness or aggravated symptoms for several days after the injection and you may use ice packs to help with this pain.
 Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.

 You should follow-up with your provider 2 weeks after the injection, so that we can assess its effectiveness and determine the next step in your care.